-SBL uses DTCM for local reassembly and processing of wired update messages to ensure only validated images are written to MRAM.
+SBL uses DTCM memory for local reassembly and processing of wired update messages to ensure only validated images are written to MRAM.
 The SBL reserves a fixed amount of memory for its own operation, reducing the total amount of DTCM available for wired updates.
 User applications may also require some portions of DTCM to remain intact, further limiting the available space for updates.
-To allow for wired downloads greater than the size of the available DTCM, the wired download procedure can be made to download a large image in smaller chunks using the -wire-chunk-size option.
+To allow for wired downloads greater than the size of the available DTCM, the wired download procedure can be made to download a large image in smaller chunks using the -- wire-chunk-size option.

-To split a wired download into sections, you can specify the --wire-chunk-size option in the wired download configuration file with the maximum number of bytes of scratch space available in the Apollo4 MCU.
-The create_cust_image_blob.py script will automatically split the OTA image into a series of Wired Download images wrapped into a single binary.
-You can then download this binary to the Apollo4 device using the uart_wired_update.py script as normal.
-The script will detect that the wired update image is actually composed of multiple pieces and perform the download accordingly.
+To split a wired download into sections, you can specify the --wire-chunk-size option in the wired download configuration file specifying the maximum number of bytes available in the Apollo5 MCU (the maximum block size).
+The create_cust_image_blob.py script will then automatically split the OTA image into a series of Wired Download images wrapped into a single binary.
+You can then download this binary to the Apollo5 device using the uart_wired_update.py script as normal.
+The script will detect that the wired update image is composed of multiple pieces and performs the download accordingly.